TORONTO Sept. 21, Centennial College, Story Arts Centre

 Use social media as an effective source of gathering and reporting news in your community

-The registration fee for this workshop is $100 and includes a one-year complimentary membership with the NCM Collective.
-This also entitles you to membership privileges with the Canadian Association of Journalists.
+The registration fee for this workshop includes a one-year complimentary membership with the NCM Collective and also entitles you to membership privileges with the Canadian Association of Journalists.

 All participants for the ‘Fake vs. Fact’ workshop are strongly encouraged to submit a story pitch (max 200 words) that addresses an issue you believe to be pertinent to your immigrant/ethnic community in the lead up to the 2019 federal election.